Canyoning in the Great Glen & Fort William

 The steep canyoning venues near Fort William have been carved from the rock over millions of years.
 Featuring naturally formed slide chutes, 40 ft jumps, abseils and a natural rock arch to negotiate – Canyoning is a challenging experience for the adventurous.

 The Canyoning Venue of Allt Na h Uamha – Gaelic (Burn of the big cave) is located near Loch Laggan close to Fort William and the Great Glen.
-A classic Canyon descent for adrenaline seekers!
-One of our most popular days out from Fort William or from Aviemore and the surrounding area.
+A classic canyon descent for adrenaline seekers!
+This is one of our most popular days out from Fort William, the Great Glen and the surrounding area.
 A fantastic experience with water chutes, high speed slides and flumes with the final challenge to abseil down a 60ft waterfall.